 Bringing mindfulness into my life has been a game-changer.
 It’s enabled me to address the challenges I used to face and flip my perspective on life.
-I set out five of my top tips below which will help you to bring more mindfulness into your everyday life and at the same time bring more happiness.
+I set out five of my top tips below which will help you to bring more mindfulness into your everyday life and, at the same time, make you happier.

 1. Take a deep breath

 “It can still be a good day if the only thing you did was breathe.” – Johnny Lung